$1,259,851 Revenue Generated Using Klaviyo Email Marketing

 We prefer to use OptinMonster for Welcome popups as they tend to have higher conversion rates than Klaviyo popups.

-Email Marketing Campaign Case Study
+Email Campaign Case Study

 This structure delivers consistently good results for our clients.
 Campaign emails, however, vary from store to store according to their brand voice, product promotions, and eagerness to send out discounts, etc.